ef15c/PS2_to_USB_converter/README.md

 ![The board running](board_in_function.jpg)

- This board allow to plus PS/2 devices (keyboards or mice) to a computer using a standard USB connector.
+ This board allow to plug PS/2 devices (keyboards or mice) to a computer using a standard USB connector.

 - Uses a low cost STM32F103 "bluepill"